Donald Trump asks judge to delay sentencing in hush money case until after November election

 In a previous letter, Merchan set Sept.
 18 for “the imposition of sentence or other proceedings as appropriate.”

-Blanche argued in his letter seeking a delay that the quick turnaround from the scheduled immunity ruling on Sept.
+Blanche and Bove argued in their letter seeking a delay that the quick turnaround from the scheduled immunity ruling on Sept.
 16 to sentencing two days later is unfair to Trump.

-To prepare for sentencing, Blanche argued, prosecutors will be submitting their punishment recommendation while Merchan is still weighing whether to dismiss the case on immunity grounds.
-If Merchan rules against Trump on the dismissal request, he will need “adequate time to assess and pursue state and federal appellate options,” Blanche said.
+To prepare for sentencing, the lawyers said, prosecutors will be submitting their punishment recommendation while Merchan is still weighing whether to dismiss the case on immunity grounds.
+If Merchan rules against Trump on the dismissal request, he will need “adequate time to assess and pursue state and federal appellate options,” they said.

 The Supreme Court’s immunity decision reins in prosecutions of ex-presidents for official acts and restricts prosecutors in pointing to official acts as evidence that a president’s unofficial actions were illegal.
 Trump’s lawyers argue that in light of the ruling, jurors in the hush money case should not have heard such evidence as former White House staffers describing how the then-president reacted to news coverage of the Daniels deal.